The Legal Line between Porn and Prostitution

 Highlights of long article September 15, 2005

-(FindLaw) -- Jenny Paulino stands accused of running a prostitution ring on the
+(FindLaw) -- Jenny Paulino stands accused of running a prostitution ring on

-dismiss the case on Equal Protection grounds.
+to dismiss the case on Equal Protection grounds.
 She claimed that the Manhattan

-District Attorney's office selectively targets "escort services" for
+District Attorney's office selectively targets "escort services" for prosecution,

-qualify as prostitution under the relevant New York statute.
+under the relevant New York statute.

 What is prostitution legally?

-Most of us typically think of prostitution as involving a customer who pays a
+Most of us typically think of prostitution as involving a customer who pays

-prostitute for providing sexual services.
+a prostitute for providing sexual services.
 We intuit that pornography, by

-contrast, involves a customer paying an actor for providing sexual services to
+contrast, involves a customer paying an actor for providing sexual services

-receiving no sexual favors himself in return.
+while receiving no sexual favors himself in return.
 In keeping with this distinction,

 notes Justice Goodman, "the pornographic motion picture industry has flourished